RapidsAtHKUST/VIC-DDPM/README.md

 ### Dataset

 We use public dataset which is presented by Wu et al.[1].
 Please find the dataset in https://github.com/wubenjamin/neural-interferometry .

+Please download the data and modify the related path in the code.

 ### Reference